 After all, the firm is a staple stock, meaning that it sells products and services that will always be in demand regardless of how the economy is performing.
 Crucially, although your capital gains are going to be modest, Johnson & Johnson has still performed well over the past year – with gains over 11% in the 12 months prior to writing this article.

-Furthermore, exciting times potentially lie in waiting for Johnson & Johnson stockholders, not least because the firm is in advanced stages of its coronavirus vaccine.
+Furthermore, exciting times potentially lie in waiting for Johnson & Johnson stockholders, not least because the firm is in the advanced stages of its coronavirus vaccine.
 Although Johnson & Johnson is far behind the likes of Moderna and Pfizer, its vaccine is more attractive as it requires just one dose and it doesn’t need to be stored in sub-freezing conditions.

 Your capital is at risk.